dhall-lang/dhall-lang/standard/binary.md

 binary representation directly.
 These semantics only specify how to perform the conversion through an intermediate CBOR expression for simplicity.

-## Versioning

-All serialized Dhall expressions are encoded alongside a version string.
-This version string is only encoded once as a header for the entire Dhall expression, not for each subexpression.
-This serialized version string is also not necessarily the same as the version string for the standard and this section will use the term "protocol version string" to refer to the version string used to tag binary-encoded Dhall expressions.

-This document specifies how to encode and decode specific versions of the protocol.
-The latest protocol version string is:

-    "1.1"

-A compliant implementation MUST be able to encode and decode the latest version of the protocol (i.e. an expression tagged with the above binary protocol version string).

-A compliant implementation MAY support encoding or decoding other versions of the protocol standardized within this document for backwards compatibility.

-The protocol version strings will typically be version numbers of the form "X.Y", where:

-* Changing the version from "X.Y" to "X.{Y + 1}" indicates a non-breaking change
-* Changing the version from "X.Y" to "{X + 1}.0" indicates a breaking change

-"X" is "major version number" and "Y" is the "minor version number".

-This version number convention is a convention and is not enforced by the standardized semantics.
-Whenever the version numbering convention is inconsistent with the standardized encoding/decoding judgments, the judgments are authoritative.

-For example, a judgment that decodes expressions tagged with a protocol version string of "X.{Y + 1}" should in theory also be able to decode expressions tagged with a protocol version string of "X.Y".
-In practice a standardization error might cause the newer protocol version to be incompatible with the older protocol version despite sharing the same major version number.

-Implementations MUST NOT assume backwards compatibility unless that compatibility is explicitly standardized.
-For example, if the decoder for protocol version string `X.Z` is backward compatible with protocol version string `X.Y` then you will see two judgments making that compatibility
-explicit:

-        decode-X.Z(e₀) = e₁
-        ───────────────────────────────────────
-        decodeWithVersion-X.Y([ "X.Y", e₀) = e₁

-        decode-X.Z(e₀) = e₁
-        ───────────────────────────────────────
-        decodeWithVersion-X.Z([ "X.Z", e₀) = e₁

-Notice that each judgment expects a different protocol version string but both judgments reuse the same decoding logic (for protocol version "X.Z" in this case) in order to avoid independently specifying the decoding logic for both protocol versions.

-The protocol version string format might change in the future.
-For example, at some point the protocol version string might become a URI or a SHA256 hash.
-Therefore, implementations MUST only match on the exact protocol version strings enumerated in the decoding judgments.
-Implementations MUST NOT match a prefix of the version string, MUST NOT attempt to parse the protocol version string as a version number, and MUST NOT attempt to interpret the protocol version string in any way other than to test the string for equality with an expected protocol version string.

 ## CBOR expressions

 The following notation will be used for CBOR expressions in serialization